paulwizviz/llm-api-examples/README.md

 Unless otherwise specified, this project is copyrighted as follows:

-Copyright 2024 The Contributors to k8s-examples
+Copyright 2024 The Contributors to llm-api-examples

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: